spatialos/gdk-for-unity/docs/content/get-started/4-upload-launch.md

-# 4. Upload and launch your game in SpatialOS
+# Get started: 4 - Upload and launch your game

+This has 3 steps:

+* Set your project name
+* Upload worker assemblies
+* Launch a cloud deployment

-## a.
-Set your project name
+### Set your project name

 When you signed up for SpatialOS, your account was automatically associated with an organisation and a project, both of which have the same generated name.
 To find this name enter the [Console](https://console.improbable.io/projects).
 It should looks like `beta_randomword_anotherword_randomnumber`: